Amritsar Itinerary: 48-Hour Guide Timed to the Hour

 How do I get a good seat at the Wagah Border Beating Retreat ceremony?

-Arrive at the stadium two hours before the ceremony.
+To get a good seat at the Wagah Border Beating Retreat, arrive at the stadium two hours before the ceremony.
 The ceremony begins near sunset: approximately 5:00 pm in winter and 6:30 pm in summer.
 Leave Amritsar by 2:30 pm in winter and 3:30 pm in summer.
 The general section has the best crowd energy; VIP adds little.
 The non-negotiable: carry a government-issued photo ID.
 Passport, Aadhaar, or voter ID all work.
 No ID means no entry at the security checkpoint, with no exceptions.

 Is Amritsar safe for solo female travellers?